 - Add the garlic, onion, red pepper flakes and rosemary.
 Cook until the onions soften.

 - Stir in the tomatoes and cook until they start to release their juices.
+If using canned tomato, cook until they start to break down.

 - Return the soup to a boil.
 (If using cooked beans, add them here).
 Add the kale/chard leaves and the pasta and cook until the pasta is cooked.
+(NOTE: if using mustard greens, they are more delicate and cook more quickly.
+Wait until pasta is cooked and water level is correct, then add and cook for about 5 minutes.)

 - The soup should be thick and creamy; if too thick, thin with water until you get the consistency you want.